 Register to vote

 Lenders need to confirm these details to validate who you are before offering credit.
-So if you're not registered it could cause a delay or result in your application being turned down.
+So, if you're not registered, it could cause a delay, or result in your application being turned down.

 Pay on time and stay within your limits

 Avoid multiple applications

 Too many applications could indicate to lenders you're struggling for money.
 If you just want to compare rates, ask your lender to do a 'quotation search' instead of a 'credit application search'.
 This means it won’t show up on your credit profile.